bksdrodrigo/temporal-ts-base/README.md

 ### Defining a Workflow Method

-A workfllow is defined using a async method as shown below.
+A workflow is defined using a async method as shown below.

 ```ts
 export async function SampleWorkflow(initialState: SampleWorkflowState): Promise<SampleWorkflowState> {